HarshIsAtWork/Hardware_Debugging/ONIDA_TV.md

 Instead of continuing to blindly troubleshoot the SMPS without a schematic, I decided to isolate it completely.

-> [!TIP]
+> [!REALISATION]
-> Good debugging isn't just finding bad components—it's narrowing down which subsystem is actually failing.
+> If the main board runs on 12v, I could just bypass the main SMPS board Entirely.

 ---